 Events & Phases

 Utilize the event annotation feature to create time-stamped and interactive event notes, enhancing your analysis.
 Supported event types are: Inoculation, Induction, Transfection, Sample, Harvest, Drawdown, Feed Start, Foamout, and Observation.
 Optionally, upload an image to provide additional context to your data.
-Limit the number of events shown on the graph as needed using the Event filter functionality in the View sidebar.
+Control which event categories appear on the graph using the Show events toggle and category filters in the Chart settings panel.

 Grouping